Iceland is a beautiful country with many places to discover.

 1. Taking a road trip

-With the famous Ring Road, Iceland is a popular place to do a road trip.
+With the famous Ring Road, Iceland is a remarkable place to make a road trip.
 There are several Iceland itineraries, but the most popular ones are the Golden Circle and a road trip to Southern Iceland.

 Although there are Ring Road tours or Vik tours, it’s best to travel on your own so you can have your own pace.

 Taking the road trip, you can see how beautiful nature is, and observe the changes in the landscape along the road.
-Also, by doing road trips on your own, you can save lots of money on tours.
+Also, by going on road trips on your own, you can save lots of money on tours.

 There are things that you should consider on the road in Iceland as well.
-For example, some roads are closed in the winter, and some are prohibited, or only get permitted to enter by specific vehicles.
+For example, some paths are closed in the winter, and some are prohibited, or only get permitted to enter by specific vehicles.
 Therefore, you must check carefully before driving.